Ajai Kumar

+In Feb 2024, HCG sold 54% stakes to KKR, for $400 million while Dr. BS Ajai Kumar will take on a new role as Non-Executive Chairman.

 Career

 Kumar got his MBBS from St. John's Medical College, Bangalore.
 He completed his residency at University of Virginia Hospital.
 Then, he obtained a MD at MD Anderson Hospital in Houston, Texas.

 During the course of his career he visited India frequently.
 In 1989 he founded Bharath Hospital and Institute of Oncology in Mysore, built with grants given by the government of the United States through a non profit trust.
 He began practising value based medicine, which consists of giving the same treatment at a much lower cost than in the United States and Europe.
 Then he started the Bangalore Institute of Oncology.